cambridge-ceu/csd3/usage.md

 ClinVar Variation ID | Description
 ---------------------|-----------------------------------------------------------------------------------------------------------
-AF_ESP | "allele frequencies from GO-ESP"
+AF_ESP | allele frequencies from GO-ESP
-AF_EXAC | "allele frequencies from ExAC"
+AF_EXAC | allele frequencies from ExAC
-AF_TGP | "allele frequencies from TGP"
+AF_TGP | allele frequencies from TGP
-ALLELEID | "the ClinVar Allele ID"
+ALLELEID | the ClinVar Allele ID
-CLNDN | "ClinVar's preferred disease name for the concept specified by disease identifiers in CLNDISDB" CLNDNINCL | "For included Variant : ClinVar's preferred disease name for the concept specified by disease identifiers in CLNDISDB"
+CLNDN | ClinVar's preferred disease name for the concept specified by disease identifiers in CLNDISDB CLNDNINCL | For included Variant : ClinVar's preferred disease name for the concept specified by disease identifiers in CLNDISDB
-CLNDISDB | "Tag-value pairs of disease database name and identifier, e.g. OMIM:NNNNNN" CLNDISDBINCL | "For included Variant: Tag-value pairs of disease database name and identifier, e.g. OMIM:NNNNNN" CLNHGVS | "Top-level (primary assembly, alt, or patch) HGVS expression."
+CLNDISDB | Tag-value pairs of disease database name and identifier, e.g. OMIM:NNNNNN CLNDISDBINCL | For included Variant: Tag-value pairs of disease database name and identifier, e.g. OMIM:NNNNNN CLNHGVS | Top-level (primary assembly, alt, or patch) HGVS expression.
-CLNREVSTAT | "ClinVar review status for the Variation ID" CLNSIG | "Clinical significance for this single variant" CLNSIGCONF | "Conflicting clinical significance for this single variant" CLNSIGINCL | "Clinical significance for a haplotype or genotype that includes this variant.
-Reported as pairs of VariationID:clinical significance."
+CLNREVSTAT | ClinVar review status for the Variation ID CLNSIG | Clinical significance for this single variant CLNSIGCONF | Conflicting clinical significance for this single variant CLNSIGINCL | Clinical significance for a haplotype or genotype that includes this variant.
+Reported as pairs of VariationID:clinical significance.
-CLNVC | "Variant type"
+CLNVC | Variant type
-CLNVCSO | "Sequence Ontology id for variant type" CLNVI | "the variant's clinical sources reported as tag-value pairs of database and variant identifier" DBVARID | "nsv accessions from dbVar for the variant" GENEINFO | "Gene(s) for the variant reported as gene symbol:gene id.
-The gene symbol and id are delimited by a colon (:) and each pair is delimited by a vertical bar (|)"
+CLNVCSO | Sequence Ontology id for variant type
+CLNVI | the variant's clinical sources reported as tag-value pairs of database and variant identifier DBVARID | nsv accessions from dbVar for the variant GENEINFO | Gene(s) for the variant reported as gene symbol:gene id.
+The gene symbol and id are delimited by a colon (:) and each pair is delimited by a vertical bar (|)
-MC | "comma separated list of molecular consequence in the form of Sequence Ontology ID|molecular_consequence" ORIGIN | "Allele origin.
-One or more of the following values may be added: 0 - unknown; 1 - germline; 2 - somatic ; 4 - inherited; 8 - paternal; 16 - maternal; 32 - de-novo; 64 - biparental; 128 - uniparental; 256 - not-tested; 512 - tested-inconclusive; 1073741824 - other"
+MC | comma separated list of molecular consequence in the form of Sequence Ontology ID|molecular_consequence ORIGIN | Allele origin.
+One or more of the following values may be added: 0 - unknown; 1 - germline; 2 - somatic ; 4 - inherited; 8 - paternal; 16 - maternal; 32 - de-novo; 64 - biparental; 128 - uniparental; 256 - not-tested; 512 - tested-inconclusive; 1073741824 - other
-RS | "dbSNP ID (i.e. rs number)"
+RS | dbSNP ID (i.e. rs number)
-SSR | "Variant Suspect Reason Codes.
-One or more of the following values may be added: 0 - unspecified, 1 - Paralog, 2 - byEST, 4 - oldAlign, 8 - Para_EST, 16 - 1kg_failed, 1024 - other"
+SSR | Variant Suspect Reason Codes.
+One or more of the following values may be added: 0 - unspecified, 1 - Paralog, 2 - byEST, 4 - oldAlign, 8 - Para_EST, 16 - 1kg_failed, 1024 - other

 We now query rs2228145,
 ```bash